intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 From this exercise, developers will learn how to:<br>
 - Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
 - Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or Intel® IoT Gateway.<br>
 - Set up a web application server to control a robot arm using a web page served directly from the Intel® Edison board or Intel® IoT Gateway.

 ## What it is

 Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create a robot arm that:<br>
-- continuously checks the Grove* Joystick.<br>
+- continuously checks the Grove\* Joystick.<br>
 - moves two stepper motors based on the joystick control.<br>
 - can be accessed via the built-in web interface to control the motors.